openspending/community.openspending.org/resources/osi/appendix-open-budgets-open-data.md

 ### Timely data (that stays around)

+Data is required:

-* within a period of time that would allow change to take place
+* Within a period of time that would allow change to take place
-* early in budget formulation process so that you could argue about where the funds should actually go
+* Early in budget formulation process so that it is possible to participate in discussion about where the funds should actually go
-* after budget formulation so that you could monitor whether things had actually happened
+* After budget formulation so that you could monitor whether things had actually happened
-* planned versus execution data while such comparisons still matter - for example, so that one might complain that a project didn’t actually happen, and the guy who would have been responsible for that is still in that job, and the people who would have benefited from it are still going to be angry
+* Planned versus execution data while such comparisons still matter - for example, so that one might complain that a project didn’t actually happen, and the guy who would have been responsible for that is still in that job, and the people who would have benefited from it are still going to be angry

 <div class="well">

-#### How long should data be available online?
+<h3>How long should data be available online? </h3>

 <ul>
 	<li>The costs of storing information online nowadays are so minimal, that this question is essentially redundant (i.e. the answer is "forever"). </li>